01 May 2008 (Thursday) - Stupid People

 There is a fellowship amongst hikers – you nod politely and make idle conversation with those you meet along the track.
 Whilst about to commence pleasantries with a couple of happy wanderers coming the other way, one of them gave a strangled squawk and fell face first into a muddy swamp.
 I honestly thought she’d dropped dead.
 But she hadn’t – she’d slipped.
 I know I should have offered help, but whilst her husband dragged her sorry carcass out of the mire, I zoomed around to the other side of a nearby boulder.
 Laugh – I very nearly wet myself.
 I know it’s really mean, but there is truly nothing funnier than someone else’s misfortune.

-boats through binoculars we soon walked the four miles to Portland Bill where
+through binoculars we soon walked the four miles to Portland Bill where (according

-(according to our maps and all the local knowledge) there was a pub.
+to our maps and all the local knowledge) there was a pub.
 There as.
+It

-It was closed.
-Perhaps if I hadn’t laughed at the “Happy
+was closed.
+Perhaps if I hadn’t laughed at the “Happy Wanderer” the

-cream into various sunburned bits and watching “Gone in 60 Seconds”
+into various sunburned bits and watching “Gone in 60 Seconds” whilst

 May 2008 (Wednesday) –

-be a walking holiday, we would have one trip out in the car.
-And that was
+a walking holiday, we would have one trip out in the car.
+And that was today

 After spending five minutes telling the nice man at the entrance to the castle that I didn’t want to join the National Trust, we were soon wandering around the castle.
 There was a minor panic when I mistook the local cattle for bears (a natural mistake), but having got over the shock of seeing a “Moo-Bear” we carried on sightseeing.
 In retrospect the place would have benefited from having an audio tour.
 We kept meeting up with a school party – the best behaved children I’ve ever seen.
 I had half a mind to congratulate the teacher on how good the children were, but thought better of it.